 Mosquitoes are much more than a nuisance, they are a real public health threat.
-The District urges the community to report any daytime biting mosquitoes to the District at 661.942.2917 or www.avmosquito.org/submit-a-tip.
-Keeping mosquito populations low remains of utmost importance due to the potential for diseases to make their way into the Aedes mosquito population by the mosquitoes biting infected travelers.
+We urge the community to report any daytime biting mosquitoes to the District at 661.942.2917 or www.avmosquito.org/submit-a-tip.
+Keeping mosquito populations low remains of utmost importance due to the potential for the spread of West Nile virus.
 The lower the mosquito population, the lower the likelihood for disease transmission.